EBISPOT/efo/src/ontology/README-editors.md

     cd src/ontology
     make

-If this looks good type:

-    make release

-This generates derived files such as efo.owl and efo.obo and places them in the top level (../..).
-The versionIRI will be added.
+This step generates efo.obo, efo.owl and its derivatives in /src/ontology.
+We need to manually fix efo.obo before it gets released to the top level.

-At this point, please check your local copy of the top-level efo.owl and see if everything looks ok (e.g. the version is updated and reflecting the current to-be-released version, the date is correct).

-## Create and release OBO version
+## Edit OBO version

 A few manual hacks are required to get this to parse in OBO however.

 As of EFO 2.91, the OBO generator still creates duplicate subsetdefs.
 This is non-critical in most cases but it appears to break EnsEMBL process.
 Manual clean-up is required by deleting the following duplicate lines from efo.obo at the top level.
 A ticket has been filed for this error in the release script.

 Open ../../efo.obo

 Remove the following "duplicate" line (please make sure there is one of each duplicates remain in the file)

     subsetdef: efo_slim "efo slim"